 The student-faculty advisor relationship is critical to the student's professional development; thus, students are expected to have a primary faculty advisor at all times.
 Faculty advisors must be members of the Psychology Department: full-time tenured professors, tenure-track professors, or research professors.
 Faculty advisors take primary responsibility for overseeing the research activities of their students and also provide mentorship in other areas relevant to students' professional development.
 Students and advisors are responsible for discussing plans regarding advising and mentorship in cases where the advisor has a pending sabbatical or retirement plans.
 Although not common, students may change advisors if it is in their best interest.
+However, students must have an advisor during their time in the program; failure to have an advisor may be grounds for dismissal.
 See Administrative Aspects for more information about this process.